percona/everest-doc/docs/install/installEverest.md

             ```
         To gain a deeper understanding of how to install different operators in various namespaces, refer to the [configure multiple namespaces](../use/multi-namespaces.md#configure-multiple-namespaces) section.

-    !!! note
-        * If you do not specify a namespace, the `everest` namespace gets provisioned by default.
-        * You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

-        ```
-        everestctl install --skip-db-namespace
-        ```

 3. Update the password for the `admin` user: